UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

 Through a digital verification process, the state of South Carolina will ensure your data is correctly entered.
 Once you submit your Medicaid application in South Carolina, the Department of Health and Human Services will review your electronic paperwork and make a decision regarding your enrollment.

 You will be able to check the status of your application for Medicaid once you have submitted it.
 It should be noted, however, that it can take several days for statuses to update.
-Those who are applying for Medicaid based on disability should allow up to 90 for their applications to be processed, and for all information to be gathered.
-Disability claims take longer to process due to the need to collect medical information from the applicant and his or her medical professionals.
+Those who are applying for Medicaid based on disability should allow up to 90 for their applications to be processed.
+Disability claims take longer to process due to the need to collect medical information from the applicant and medical professionals.